marcouderzo/CSDemoParser/Worklog.md

   facing: pitch:15.880737, yaw:33.854370
   team: T
  site: 364
-tick: 7667
 }
 ```
 Position, pitch and yaw are useful in order to know where the player plants the bomb inside the bombsite.

-The bomb_planted event is triggered when a player defuses the bomb.
+The `bomb_planted` event is triggered when a player defuses the bomb.

 ```
 bomb_defused